 MiFEPRIStone: May enhance the adverse/toxic effect of Anticoagulants.
 Specifically, the risk of bleeding may be increased.
 Avoid combination

 Nintedanib: Anticoagulants may enhance the adverse/toxic effect of Nintedanib.
 Specifically, the risk for bleeding may be increased.
 Monitor therapy

-Nonsteroidal Anti-Inflammatory Agents: May enhance the anticoagulant effect of Anticoagulants.
+Nonsteroidal Anti-Inflammatory Agents (Topical): May enhance the anticoagulant effect of Anticoagulants.
 Monitor therapy

 Obinutuzumab: Anticoagulants may enhance the adverse/toxic effect of Obinutuzumab.
 Specifically, the risk of serious bleeding-related events may be increased.
 Monitor therapy

 Omacetaxine: Anticoagulants may enhance the adverse/toxic effect of Omacetaxine.
 Specifically, the risk for bleeding-related events may be increased.
 Management: Avoid concurrent use of anticoagulants with omacetaxine in patients with a platelet count of less than 50,000/uL.
 Avoid combination